Chermside West, Queensland: Geography

-Chermside West is located 11.7 km by road north of the Brisbane GPO.
+Chermside West is located 11.7 km by road north of the Brisbane CBD.

 History

 The name Chermside honours Queensland Governor, Sir Herbert Chermside.

 St Gerard Majella's Catholic Church opened in 1962 in Pullford Road.
-In 1977 the congregation opened the current church in Maundrell Terrace, and the Pullford Road church was later acquired by the Kedron Brook Christadelphians.
+In 1977, the congregation opened the current church in Maundrell Terrace, and the Pullford Road church was later acquired by the Kedron Brook Christadelphians.

 The Prince of Peace Lutheran Church opened a church in Maundrell Terrace about 1965.
-In 1984 the church established the Prince of Peace Lutheran Primary School in Everton Hills.
+In 1984, the church established the Prince of Peace Lutheran Primary School in Everton Hills.
 In 1986, the congregation moved to its present location at Everton Hills when a new church was built on the top of the hill adjacent to the college site.

 Craigslea State School opened on 24 January 1972.

 Craigslea State High School opened on 28 January 1975.